Skip to content

 Note

-When a Scheduled campaign completes the first occurrence, it considers that run as complete so on the next recurrence it will start reaching the contacts freshly.
-For example, If a campaign is scheduled to run every week on Monday then on the first occurrence of Monday, the dialer will dial as many contacts as it can and then treat the contact list as completed.
-The next Monday the dialer will again consider dialing all contacts in the list.
+When a Scheduled campaign completes the first occurrence, it considers that run as complete so on the next recurrence it starts reaching the contacts freshly.
+For example, If a campaign is scheduled to run every week on Monday then on the first occurrence of Monday, the dialer dials as many contacts as it can and then treat the contact list as completed.
+The next Monday the dialer again considers dialing all contacts in the list.

-5. Turning on the Allow Recurrence Precedence toggle will give the recurrence start and end time precedence over Contactable timings.
-For example, if Contactable Timings are 9:00 AM to 6:00 PM but the user selects Recurrence Start Time as 8:00 AM, the campaign will start contacting from 8:00 AM.
+5. Turning on the Allow Recurrence Precedence toggle gives the recurrence start and end time precedence over Contactable timings.
+For example, if Contactable Timings are 9:00 AM to 6:00 PM but the user selects Recurrence Start Time as 8:00 AM, the campaign starts contacting from 8:00 AM.

 Allow Recurrence Precedence

-6. Click Save.
-A campaign is created as per the configured schedule.
+6. Start Save.
+The system creates a campaign per the configured schedule.

 Notes

-• Once a campaign is scheduled, it will become active at the specified date and time.
-However, the contacts will be dialed according to the 'Contactable Timings' time and timezone settings.
+• When a campaign is scheduled, it becomes active at the specified date and time.
+However, the contacts are dialed according to the 'Contactable Timings' time and timezone settings.

 • To ensure accuracy, the contacts are scrubbed again 15 minutes before the scheduled time of a campaign.

-• A scheduled campaign will automatically run at the scheduled date/time but the contacts are dialed as per the contactable timings and timezone.
+• A scheduled campaign automatically runs at the scheduled date/time but the contacts are dialed as per the contactable timings and timezone.
 Clicking the Run button for a scheduled campaign displays an error message.

 Stop a Scheduled Campaign

-Click the Stop button under actions.
-Stopping a scheduled campaign will end the instance of that campaign.
+Select Stop under actions.
+Stopping a scheduled campaign ends the instance of that campaign.

 Stop Button